1

 31

-A small bouquet fell.
+A small bouquet fell down.

 The boy's hand picked it up.